Tsentralnyi Stadion (Lubny): History

 The area of the stadium was used as a sports field during 1920s.
 It was mainly used by local police for physical education events and celebrations. construction of the stadium began under leadership of local security service head Dmytro Medvediev.
 He was also head of Dynamo club, a three time consecutive Lubny champion by 1931.
 Stadium was named Dynamo.
 It was constructed mainly by Dynamo players and their families.
 In addition to football field, there were: volleyball field, gymnastic equipment, field for general physical preparedness, croquet and nine-pin bowling areas, tennis court, outdoor shooting range and weightlifters corner.
 Benches for 500 spectators were installed orchestra area and roller coaster were added.
 A gym was organized in a seized church building across the street.
 Medvediev personally laid out all fields and areas.
 Stadium and its many fields were used by all sport societies in Lubny: Dynamo, Spartak, Lokomotyv and Urozhai (Harvest).

 After World War II the stadium was rarely used as before.
 For some time it was used as training area and stadium for secondary competitions.
 Slowly it degraded to grassy field with one football pitch and small area for kettlebell lifting.

 In the end of 1970s Komunar factory team Torpedo and Lubny factory of calculating machines (Lichmash) team Impuls began work on revitalization of the stadium area.
 In preparation for 1980 Olympic games, all city factories began work on rebuilding the stadium.
 Stadium received temporary name Metalist.
-K. Pshenychnyi, the head of local sport socity Kolos was tasked with coordinating construction efforts.
+K. Pshenychnyi, the head of local sport society Kolos was tasked with coordinating construction efforts.
 Lichmash factory workers made a significant impact on construction.
 Construction was finished before 18 September 1983 to coincide with fortieth anniversary of liberation of Lubny.
 Work was done to create good draining system and have a modern grass turf.
 Stadium had the capacity for 8,049 seats, however it could fit u to 15,000.
 Restoration was completed in 1984 and stadium was transferred to Kolos society.
 Stadium name was also changed to Kolos.
 Former player, coach and organizer Maks Shafir was chosen to be stadium director.